StephanWagner/mForm/README.md

 Notice
 ======
 I'm sorry to inform you, that as of January 2014, I've abandoned the mBox and mForm projects.
-I was waiting for a new version of MooTools, but it seems that the community lost interest in the further development of the framework.
-Currently, I'm working on jBox and jForm, which are clones from mBox and mForm written in jQuery.

 mForm